 Speed to market is a critical component of any drug development strategy – not only from a commercial standpoint, but also for patients awaiting better treatment options.
 Throughout the drug development process there are many factors influencing speed to market but none more visible and critical than an expedited regulatory review.

-At NDA, we support many companies in both the US and Europe seeking multiple expedited review procedures.
-We will be discussing this in more detail in our upcoming webinar, where we will be ready to answer any questions you may have.
+We will be discussing this in more detail in our upcoming webinar, where we will be ready to answer any questions that you may have.

 Senior Clinical Regulatory Advisor